Infineon/mtb-example-wifi-secure-tcp-client/README.md

    ![](images/wifi-conn-status-ipv4-ap-mode.png)

-   Similarly, when the CE is configured for IPv6 and AP mode, the IPv4 address displayed in **Figure 3** will be replaced by the IPv6 address.
+   Similarly, when the code example is configured for IPv6 and AP mode, the IPv4 address displayed in **Figure 3** will be replaced by the IPv6 address.

-6. Connect your computer to the Wi-Fi AP that you have configured in **Step 2**:
+6. Connect your PC to the Wi-Fi AP that you have configured in **Step 2**:

-   - **In STA mode:** Connect the computer to the same AP to which the kit is connected.
+   - **In STA mode:** Connect the PC to the same AP to which the kit is connected.

-   - **In AP mode:** Connect the computer to the kit's AP.
+   - **In AP mode:** Connect the PC to the kit's AP.

-7. Determine the computer's IP address.
+7. Determine the PC's IP address.

    To determine the IP address, type the following command in the command shell based on your operating system: